thomas-young-2013/mindware/README.md

 ## Soln-ML: Towards Self-Learning AutoML System.
 Soln-ML is an AutoML system, which is capable of improving its AutoML power by learning from past experience.
 It implements many basic components that enables automatic machine learning.
-The playground toolkit is used to nourish new AutoML algorithms.
+Furthermore, this toolkit can be also used to nourish new AutoML algorithms.
-It is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
+Soln-ML is developed by <a href="http://net.pku.edu.cn/~cuibin/" target="_blank" rel="nofollow">DAIM Lab</a> at Peking University.
-The goal of Soln-ML is to make machine learning accessible for everyone.
+The goal of Soln-ML is to make machine learning easier to apply both in industry and academia.

 ## Guiding principles